Pronwan/rustplus-desktop/README.md

 [![YouTube Video](./App-Version3.png)](https://www.youtube.com/watch?v=4NlFuLPK4wk)
 *(click the image to watch on YouTube)*

+## Update Notes 3.2.1 (November 21st 25)
+- You can now share Smart Devices with your team!
+No more pairing in-game needed.
+  One guy who pairs the devices is enough - rest of the team just imports with 1 click.

 ## Update Notes 3.1.2 (November 17th 25)
 Version 3.1.2 brings full Storage Monitor integration and the following optimizations:
 ![Update](./3.1.0.png)